Understanding the best flour for the recipe

-Most of us would describe "flour" as fine powder, made from wheat, which we use in cooking.
-However, depending on the wheat and the blending processes used by millers, it is now possible to buy different types of flour, each with a different purpose.
 No longer must the home baker use just one type of flour for all baking needs.
 The intended use of the various types of flour on sale is usually listed on the packet.
+You may have also seen this in recipes which call for a “pastry” flour or “bread” flour.

 To ensure that the best type of flour for a particular end use is provided, flour millers produce different types of flour for cake/biscuit making, for bread making, for household use, and pasta production.
 A lot of care is taken before the milling process begins to ensure that wheats have been tested to determine their best potential end use.